ramumaha/MovieRush/README.md

   The user need not sign in just to view the movies.
   To access the other perks like adding movies to watchlist and writing a review the user needs to be signed in.
   The users information are safely stored ,the password being encypted before storage.
-  The search feature can let ypu tp  search the movies from any part of the website.
+  The search feature can let you to search the movies from any part of the website.
-        The top 10 searches that matches the keyword is displayed.
+      **The top 10 searches that matches the keyword is displayed.**

 **Technologies and Tools used**